alta3/linux-unattended-installation/readme.md

                 └── ssh-host-keygen.service
         ```

-7. Edit the files in the custom directory for your 20.04-router, 20.04-compute, and 20.04-beachhead servers as approprate.
+7. Edit the files in the custom directory for your 20.04-router, 20.04-compute, and 20.04-beachhead servers as appropriate.
 All j2 files require ansible to process them before you can use them.

 8. Do you have an RSA key generated?
 YES or NO???